-During 2022, the Trustee and its relevant committees were trained on topics related to climate risk, scenario analysis and climate related metrics.
+During the year, the Trustee and its relevant committees continued to receive training on topics related to climate risk, climate related metrics and targets appropriate to the Scheme.
 The training was carried out by the Trustee advisors, prior to decisions taken to comply with TCFD requirements.
+For example, in November 2023, the DB investment consultant provided training on metrics and targets prior to the DB Investment Committee's decision to change its target from Data Coverage to percentage of the total portfolio with SBT alignment, as described later in this report.